frimtec/pikett-assist/readme.md

 ![Low signal state info](images/PAssist_13.png)
 ![None signal state info](images/PAssist_04.png)

+### Ringtone volume
+PAssist can control the ringtone volume during on-call duty with separate profiles for day and night.

 ### Test alarms
 If the SMS alarming system in use sends daily test alarms to verify the alarming chain from end to end, PAssist can be configured to automatically receive and acknowledge them, without interrupting the user.